 - Tsunami Ready Toolbox, This toolkit is geared to assist hotels to prepare for tsunamis.

 - Tsunami Threat to California, Findings and Recommendations of Tsunami Hazards and Risks.
-Appendix A: Report No. 05-03, (CSSC)
+SSC Report No. 05-03

 - USC Tsunami Research Center, is an organization dedicated to the investigation of natural disasters known as tsunamis.
 Research includes field surveys, numerical and analytical modeling, hazard mitigation maps for California and planning.